Please provide frozen cell pellets or dissected tissue material, washed with PBS before freezing to remove media or blood components.

 For quantitative analysis, at least three replicate samples should be provided for each condition.
 Cell pellets or tissue samples should contain minimum 30,000 cells, or an amount sufficient to extract ~3 µg of protein material.
 If cell numbers are not limiting, 1 to 5 million cells/pellet is preferred.

 Same instructions apply as for shotgun proteomics, but more input material is required.
 Please provide frozen cell pellets or dissected tissue material sufficient to extract minimum 2 mg of protein for phosphoproteomics and 10 mg of protein to identify ubiquitin and lysine acetylation sites.

-In most cases you can use the IP protocol of choice, as long as you wash the beads three times in 1 ml trypsin digestion buffer (20 mM Tris.HCl pH 8.0, 2 mM CaCl2) before sending them to us.
-Most people do 1 wash in the IP buffer followed by 3 washes in the trypsin digestion buffer.
+In most cases you can use the AP protocol of choice, as long as you wash the beads three times in 1 ml trypsin digestion buffer (20 mM Tris.HCl pH 8.0, 2 mM CaCl2) before sending them to us.

-After the last wash step, re-suspend the beads in 150 µl trypsin digestion buffer, freeze and deliver on dry ice.
+o After the last wash step, re-suspend the beads in maximum 150 µl trypsin digestion buffer, freeze and deliver on dry ice

 For PTM detection, make sure you add appropriate inhibitors during lysis and IP (not during the washes!), for instance phosSTOP.